-A Story of Health Our stories explore how many aspects of our lives, and what we are exposed to in our environments, influence health across the lifespan-from the beginning of fetal development to elder years-and how they can promote health and resilience, or disease and disability.
+Cognitive | References INTRODUCTION Our stories explore how many aspects of our lives, and what we are exposed to in our environments, influence health across the lifespan-from the beginning of fetal development to elder years-and how they can promote health and resilience, or disease and disability.
 Important determinants of health come from the natural, built, chemical, food, economic, and social environments.